Hess Corporation: History

+Amerada Corporation

 In 1919, British oil entrepreneur Lord Cowdray formed the Amerada Corporation to explore oil production in North America.
 The firm was incorporated on February 7, 1920, in Delaware as a holding company for its principal subsidiary, the Amerada Petroleum Corporation.
 The oil producer experienced growth during most of the 1920s, hitting a peak in 1926 with a net income of US$4.9 million.
 However, in the years leading to the Great Depression, weakness in the oil markets contributed to sluggish profits.
-The aftermath of the market crash aggravated an already unsteady oil industry.
+The aftermath of the Wall Street Crash of 1929 aggravated an already unsteady oil industry.
 In the first quarter of 1930, the company experienced a minor loss.
 The early years of the Depression were a struggle against wavering demand and overproduction in some regions.
 Later into the 1930s, financial forecasts for Amerada became more positive.

 In December 1941, the company reorganized by merging the holding company and the principal operating subsidiary, Amerada Petroleum Corporation, into a simplified operating company.
 The new entity also adopted the former subsidiary's name.

-In 1955, robust post-war growth grew the company to over US$100 million in annual sales.